Chapter 4: Defining Functions and Using Built-Ins

 def times_by(n, by=2): return n * by

-Lastly, a function can take an unspecified number of ordered arguments, through args, and keyword args, through **kwargs.
+Lastly, a function can take an unspecified number of ordered arguments, through *args, and keyword args, through **kwargs.
 These parameter names (args and kwargs) are conventional, so you can use whatever name makes sense for your function.
-The markers * and * are used to determine that this functionality should be used.
+The markers * and ** are used to to determine that this functionality should be used.
 The single * argument allows for passing a sequence of values, and a double ** argument allows for passing a dictionary of names and values.
-If either of these types of arguments is specified, they must follow any single arguments in the function declaration.
+If either of these types of arguments are specified, they must follow any single arguments in the function declaration.
 Furthermore, the double ** must follow the single *.

 Definition of a function that takes a sequence of numbers:

 Calling the function using a sequence of numbers: